Reduction in API Gateway Operational Costs

 Cord-Cutting From the Monolithic Model

-With the rising use of internet-enabled mobile devices across the globe, it’s no surprise that along with the traditional analog TV format, many consumers are now also expecting to access the same level of digital entertainment at their fingertips, on-the-go and on-demand at their leisure.
+With the rise of internet-enabled mobile devices, it’s no surprise that along with the traditional analog TV format, many consumers are now also expecting to access the same level of digital entertainment at their fingertips, on-the-go and on-demand at their leisure.
 To match this trend and to support the agile development requirements of SKY’s new mobile-friendly product line, Digital IT Manager Heidson Lima and his team decidedly moved towards decomposing the company’s monolith in favor of embracing a distributed microservices architecture.
 During this process, Kong was handpicked as SKY’s API gateway to help the organization accelerate its microservices transformation while providing consistent governance and service uptime to match.

-With Kong governing our microservices environment, it allows us to better optimize for maintaining the uptime of our applications,” said Lima.
-“Across our distributed environments, that are now all governed by Kong, we’ve been able to lift our uptime across the board to 99.98%.
+With Kong governing our infrastructure, it has allowed us to better manage our microservices environment and optimize our application uptime,” said Lima.
+“When looking at our distributed environments across the board, we’ve been able to lift our uptime to 99.98%.”

 SKY Prioritizes Kong Amidst Kubernetes Transformation